 To find the path to your home directory, either run pwd just after logging in, or

 $ cd $ pwd /home/u/username $

-If you need more space in your home directory, contact firstname.lastname@example.org and include an explanation of what you need the extra space for.
+However, if you really need more space in your AFS home directory, have your PI contact email@example.com and include a very good explanation of what you need the extra space for.

 See AFS at HPC2N for further explanation of AFS.

 There is a parallel file system (PFS) available on all clusters.